 The goal of this task was the same than the adjective- agreement FCT, however this task provided via comprehension rather than production, whether gender features were present in learner grammars.
 The items in this task were the same as those in the EPT.
 In the Spanish version, participants were presented with a written sentence containing a gendered article + an opaque noun construction.
 In the Hebrew version, learners read a genderless article + gender marked noun, together with a choice of two adjectives with gender marked.
 For example:

-Figure 5: FCT experimental tasks in each target language.
+Figure 5.
+FCT experimental tasks in each target language.

 <Insert Figure 5 about here>

-b) Results
+Results

 Mean results across the four groups and frequency conditions were similar than EPT results.
 The main difference between EPT results was that L2 groups performed above chance (above the cross-sectional white line) in low-frequency condition.
 Figure 6 illustrate differences in frequency condition by group (L2ers at the left, L1ers, at the right)

 Figure 6.
 Proportion of accurate responses by frequency condition in FCT task